glathoud/js.yak/README.md

 ## Disclaimer

 Please do not take `yak.js` too seriously.
+This started as a joke.
+Who knows how this will turn out.

 ## Contents